opendocsg/opendoc-supreme-court-judgements/2019_SGHC_1/report.md

 ### Should the Court inquire into the rights and obligations of the parties?

 42     Mr Assomull raised one final argument in relation to the Equitable Compensation Sums.
-He suggested that “Equity … has no role in this matter as the provisions of the Bankruptcy Act and Bankruptcy Rules are clear”.[\[note: 16\]](#Ftn_16) It was also strenuously argued that it was not for the court sitting in its bankruptcy jurisdiction to “transgress” from the High Court judgment and Court of Appeal orders, which expressed the Equitable Compensation Sums as being due to the Estate instead of the Beneficiaries.[\[note: 17\]](#Ftn_17) At its core, both these arguments go to the issue of whether it is open to a court in its bankruptcy jurisdiction to undertake an inquiry into the rights and obligations of the parties, and determine, as the court has done, that the Beneficiary can be viewed, in the eyes of equity, as the true creditor in the present case.
+He suggested that “Equity … has no role in this matter as the provisions of the Bankruptcy Act and Bankruptcy Rules are clear”.[^16] It was also strenuously argued that it was not for the court sitting in its bankruptcy jurisdiction to “transgress” from the High Court judgment and Court of Appeal orders, which expressed the Equitable Compensation Sums as being due to the Estate instead of the Beneficiaries.[^17] At its core, both these arguments go to the issue of whether it is open to a court in its bankruptcy jurisdiction to undertake an inquiry into the rights and obligations of the parties, and determine, as the court has done, that the Beneficiary can be viewed, in the eyes of equity, as the true creditor in the present case.

 43     In my view, this is permissible and entirely consistent with the underlying philosophy behind bankruptcy proceedings.
 The Court of Appeal in _Mohd Zain bin Abdullah v Chimbusco International Petroleum (Singapore ) Pte Ltd and another appeal_ (“_Chimbusco_”) at \[18\] held that it was appropriate to extend the analogy of a summary judgment application to the imposition of conditions for granting a stay of bankruptcy proceedings.
 In explaining the rationale for this decision, the court stated at \[22\]: